Skip to content

 • Use CSS custom properties (--*) for theming rather than hard-coded values

-• Run the linter before submitting:
+• Run the linter:

 bash